-Anoka County is responsible for plowing 1650 lane miles of roadway.
+Anoka County is responsible for plowing 1600 lane miles of roadway.
 This includes driving lanes, right and left turn lanes, by-pass lanes and wide shoulders.
-During a snow or freezing rain event, Anoka County will run two 12 hour shifts to achieve 24 hour a day coverage until the storm is over.
+During a snow or freezing rain event, Anoka County will run two 12-hour shifts to achieve 24-hour-per-day coverage until the storm is over.
 The County has 27 plow trucks at its disposal, but due to scheduled maintenance and repairs we normally use 23 plow trucks on the day shift and 15 on the night shift.
-If the storm is bad enough the County has up to 50 possible operators at its disposal.
+If the storm is bad enough the County has up to 45 possible operators at its disposal.

 Anoka County uses four plowing techniques to prevent ice formation and enhance roadway surface: